 Case b) of proposition 2 shows that an increase in tax rates can be compatible with elevations in the MCPF.
 In other words, endogeneity of tax policy with respect to equalization policy and to the magnitude of MCPF is not so straightforward as might seemed.
-Indeed, in equilibrium, if tax rate rises by so much to compensate the income effect generated by the RTS equalization system, a higher MCPF is to be expected9.
-Therefore, proposition 2 admits the possibility that infraprovision of public spending takes place when a RTS scheme is set because a higher MCPF may desincentive public input provision.
+Indeed, in equilibrium, if tax rate rises by so much to compensate the income effect generated by the RTS equalization system through the effective standard tax rate $\alpha t_1$ , a higher MCPF is to be expected.
+Welfare analysis could be a natural extension of this point (Smart, 1998).
+From another view, case b) is a good illustration of the different results that can be obtained regarding the study of optimality rules and first order conditions versus the investigation into the optimal levels of policy variables.
+In addition, proposition 2 admits the possibility that infraprovision of public spending takes place when comparing a lump-sum framework with a RTS scheme.
+A higher MCPF desincentives its provision.